Last updated on November 11th, 2020 at 06:50 pm

 Decorating Your Pie

-Stick drawings are about as creative as I get - I can also draw a pretty good ladybug - but the leaf design shown in the pictures was pretty easy.
+Stick drawings are about as creative as I get - I can also draw a pretty good ladybug - but the leaf design shown in the step-by-step pictures was really easy.
 Even I could do it.
 I just followed along with Todd and Diane at White on Rice Couple.
 Their leaf design video is both beautiful and simple.

 Storage